ohthehugemanatee/homenet-documentation/warehouse.md

 * Jackett - Translation layer beteween Sonarr and IPTorrents.
 Web UI: [http://warehouse.vert:9117/](http://warehouse.vert:9117/UI/Dashboard)

 None of this is accessible outside the homenet, except through the `frontdoor` instance at internal.germany.vertesi.com .
 See that server's reade for details.
+Everything configured through dockstarter lives in `~/.docker` .
+So a nightly crontab backs that directory up to `/mnt/storage/docker/warehouse` shortly before the offsite backup starts.

 @todo:
 * Configure bazarr [http://warehouse.vert:6767/](http://warehouse.vert:6767/).
 It's a subtitle grabber.
+* Move Duplicati to container